SniperNoob95/NASABot/README.md

-# NASABot v9.0.0
+# NASABot v10.0.0
-**Now featuring configurable automated APOD posting times!** A Discord bot that implements the NASA API to provide cool, interesting, and informative artifacts.\
+A Discord bot that implements the NASA API to provide cool, interesting, and informative artifacts.
+This includes daily APOD postings, ISS location, NASA image database search, moonphases, and more!

+## Credit/Attribution
+**All data presented is owned by NASA and/or its affiliates which provide this data.
+For more information, please refer to the open source code in this repository to check the hosts of the various APIs used to retrieve data.**

+\
 **Upvote us on [Top.gg](https://top.gg/bot/748775876077813881)!**

 #### [Discord Invite Link](https://discord.com/api/oauth2/authorize?client_id=748775876077813881&permissions=2214710336&scope=applications.commands%20bot)